sadiew/pensive_passport/README.md

     * If the destination has been searched before, places are cached in DB; if not, call Google places API for relevant attractions.
   * Featured Recommendations
     * User-based: Suggest cities that other users with similar travel preferences have searched.
+    * Natural-language-based: Perform cosine similarity for winning city's Wikipedia page as compared to other cities' Wikipedia pages.
+      * Generate tf-idf (term frequency, inverse document frequency) vectors (multi-dimensional) for each city's Wikipedia page.
+      * For each pair of cities, determine the cosine of the angle between the two vectors.
+      * A smaller angle between two vectors means a larger value of cosine and thus greater similarity between the two texts (Wikipedia pages).
-    * Natural-language-based: Perform cosine similarity for winning city's Wikipedia page as compared to other Wikipedia pages stored in DB.
-Return cities with cosine similarity closest to 1 (0 = no similarity, 1 = perfect similarity).
+      * Return cities with cosine similarity closest to 1 (0 = no similarity, 1 = perfect similarity).

 ###Set Up PP on Your Machine